Coordination complex: Stability constant

-If these reactions both occurred in the same reaction vessel, the solubility of the silver chloride would be increased by the presence of NH_{4}OH because formation of the Diammine argentum(I) complex consumes a significant portion of the free silver ions from the solution.
+If these reactions both occurred in the same reaction vessel, the solubility of the silver chloride (AgCl) would be increased by the presence of NH3 because formation of the diammineargentum(I) complex (Ag(NH3)_{2}+) consumes a significant portion of the free silver ions from the solution.
 By Le Chatelier's principle, this causes the equilibrium reaction for the dissolving of the silver chloride, which has silver ion as a product, to shift to the right.

 This new solubility can be calculated given the values of K_{f} and K_{sp} for the original reactions.
 The solubility is found essentially by combining the two separate equilibria into one combined equilibrium reaction and this combined reaction is the one that determines the new solubility.
 So K_{c}, the new solubility constant, is denoted by: